ozntel/ozanshare-publish-plugin/README.md

 8. Each publish triggers a scan of your **PUBLISHED FILES** and **VAULT**.
 It means you shouldn't remove the references from **FRONTMATTER** manually by hand since it will trigger removing the published note from the server.
 You should use **UNPUBLISH** feature if you don't need the note anymore to be shared.

 9. You can open the published note on **Web Application** directly from **CONTEXT MENU**

+## Contact

+If you have any issue or you have any suggestion, please feel free to reach me out directly using contact page of my website <a href="https://ozan.pl/contact/" target="_blank">Ozan.pl Contact</a> or directly to <me@ozan.pl>.